 For the fish, make a longitudinal cut on both sides of the fish down to the bone.

 Line a baking dish with baking paper.
-Drizzle some olive oil on the dish and spoon one-third of the sauce on the bottom.
+Drizzle some olive oil on the dish and spoon one-third of the sauce on the base.
 Place the fish on top of the sauce.
-Spoon another one-third of the sauce inside the fish cavity, plus 3-4 lemon slices.
+Spoon another one-third of the sauce inside the fish cavity, and add 3–4 lemon slices.
 Spoon the remainder of the sauce over the fish, coating as much of the fish as possible.
 Place lemon slices along the centre of fish.
 Add a little sea salt and pepper to taste.
 Cover the dish with foil making sure to seal around edges.

 Bake in the oven, covered for approximately 30–35 minutes.